-This paper addresses these research gaps by considering a MIMO FSO system where two legitimate users, namely Alice and Bob, attempt to achieve secure secret key exchange in the presence of an eavesdropper, Eve, compromising the system's security by employing a collective Gaussian attack.
-The FSO channels are considered to degrade the secret key transmission achieved via CV-QKD due to the effects of atmospheric turbulence, leading to diffraction, spreading, and misalignment of the transmitted beams, and due to the presence of hybrid quantum noise.
+However, to the best of our knowledge, the performance of one- or two-way protocols for such MIMO FSO systems subject to hybrid quantum noise has not been analyzed.
+In fact, MIMO-assisted CV-QKD under the two-way protocol remains significantly under-explored.
+Specifically, most studies tend to overlook the simultaneous effects of discrete photon noise and continuous thermal noise.
+This coexistence is unavoidable in practical FSO receivers operating in the presence of background radiation and imperfect detection, and the presence of hybrid quantum noise is expected to directly impact mutual information and SKR in MIMO systems, where noise accumulation and spatial correlations can significantly affect system performance \cite{4786505}.
+Motivated by these limitations, this paper addresses these research gaps by considering a MIMO FSO system in which two legitimate users, Alice and Bob, attempt to achieve secure secret key exchange in the presence of an eavesdropper, Eve, who compromises the system's security by employing a collective Gaussian attack.
+The FSO channels are considered to degrade the secret-key transmission achieved via CV-QKD due to atmospheric turbulence, which causes diffraction, spreading, and misalignment of the transmitted beams, and due to the presence of hybrid quantum noise.